 Regulatory Responses and Sustainability

 Stricter regulations on herbicide registration and usage were imposed by regulatory bodies in response to mounting health and environmental concerns.
-Strategies for Integrated Pest Management (IPM), which emphasise the prudent use of several pest management techniques, including herbicides, have gained popularity as a way to support sustainable agriculture.[9]
+Strategies for Integrated Pest Management (IPM), which emphasize the prudent use of several pest management techniques, including herbicides, have gained popularity as a way to support sustainable agriculture.[9]

 Emergence of Herbicide Resistance

 Herbicide-resistant weeds are a serious threat to agricultural output because of the ongoing and careless use of herbicides.
-Herbicide-resistant crop types, tank mixing, rotation, and other herbicide resistance management techniques have become crucial elements of weed control programmes.[10]
+Herbicide-resistant crop types, tank mixing, rotation, and other herbicide resistance management techniques have become crucial elements of weed control programmers.[10]

 THE EMERGENCE OF HERBICIDE-RESISTANT WEEDS

 The advent of weeds that are resistant to herbicides poses a serious danger to crop yields in contemporary agriculture, driving up production costs and requiring the creation of alternative weed control techniques.
-Numerous reasons have contributed to this phenomena, including as the extensive and sometimes careless administration of herbicides, the genetic diversity of weed populations, and the selective pressure brought about by repeated herbicide applications.
+Numerous reasons have contributed to this phenomenon, including as the extensive and sometimes careless administration of herbicides, the genetic diversity of weed populations, and the selective pressure brought about by repeated herbicide applications.

 Evolutionary Dynamics of Herbicide Resistance